betterze/StyleSpace/README.md

 sbatch bash_script/align_mask.sh
 ```

-5. Calculate the percentage of most activated regions for each channel
+5. Calculate the percentage of most activated regions for each channel.
+The output semantic_top_32 file contain the annotation for each channel, please refer to [this nootbook](https://github.com/betterze/StyleSpace/blob/main/StyleSpace_advance.ipynb) for visualizing the effect of most activated channels in each semantic region.
 ```
 python semantic_channel.py -align_folder './npy/ffhq/align_mask_32'  -s_path './npy/ffhq/S' -save_folder  './npy/ffhq/'
 ```